top of page

 Conference Dates

-Founded in 1964, the National Playwrights Conference at the Eugene O’Neill Theater Center is the country’s premier institution for new play development.
-Every summer, a select number of unproduced works are selected from a pool of 1,000+ submissions for a playwright-driven workshop on the O’Neill’s campus in beautiful Waterford, CT.
+Founded in 1964, the National Playwrights Conference at the Eugene O’Neill Theater Center is the country’s premier program for new play development.
+Every summer, a select number of unproduced works are selected from a pool of 1,000+ submissions for a workshop on the O’Neill’s campus in beautiful Waterford, CT.
+Each play is matched with a team of industry-leading directors, dramaturgs, and actors for an intensive week-long rehearsal period, culminating in two public, script-in-hand readings.
 The O’Neill strives to foster an inclusive, collaborative environment in which artistic exploration and experimentation are encouraged at every step in the process.

 Questions?
 Contact our Literary Office at litoffice@theoneill.org.